Status and phase

 About

 This clinical trial proposes to evaluate a relatively unexplored approach to treatment of squamous cell carcinoma (SCC) on the lower extremities.
 The strategy is to directly and specifically deliver drug to the tumor.
-For the proposed phase I clinical trial, the investigators will perform intralesional injections of a well characterized, potent chemotherapeutic agent 5-fluorouracil (5FU) with and without a topical application of 5% imiquimod to kill topically accessible SCC cells.
-The goal of the study is to evaluate the safety profile and tolerability of intralesional-5FU with and without a concomitant topical imiquimod and measure the clinical objective response rate (ORR) in treated lesions compared to untreated lesions 3 weeks after treatment.
+For the proposed phase I clinical trial, the investigators will perform intralesional injections of a well characterized, potent chemotherapeutic agent 5-fluorouracil (5FU) with and without a topical application of 0.005% calcipotriene cream to kill topically accessible SCC cells.
+The goal of the study is to evaluate the safety profile and tolerability of intralesional-5FU with and without a concomitant topical calcipotriene and measure the clinical objective response rate (ORR) in treated lesions compared to untreated lesions 3 weeks after treatment.

 Full description

 Squamous cell carcinoma (SCC) of the lower extremity is a distinct subset of cutaneous squamous cell carcinomas which tend to occur multiply in elderly women.
-In contrast, the majority of cutaneous SCCs occur on the head and neck, and in men more than women.
-Histopathological studies of lower extremity SCCs revealed that they tend to be well differentiated and have low incidence of perineural and lymphovascular invasion.
-SCCs of the lower extremity are also less prone to metastasis.
-Surgical excision has been the mainstay in the treatment of SCC, including lower extremity SCC.
-However, the lower extremity, as a site, is prone poor wound healing and postoperative complications such as infections.
-Furthermore, a phenomenon called eruptive postoperative SCC can occur, in which cytokines released during wound healing trigger secondary tumor formation in genetically predisposed cells surrounding the original SCC.
-Given that lower extremity SCCs are less aggressive but more prone to surgical complications when excised, the investigators believe these types of lesions may be good candidates for non-surgical treatment.
+Histopathological studies of lower extremity SCCs reveals that they tend to be well differentiated and have low incidence of perineural and lymphovascular invasion and are also less prone to metastasis.
+Minor surgery has been the standard of care for this subset of SCC but leads to many complications such as poor wound healing and postoperative infections.
+Furthermore, a phenomenon called eruptive postoperative SCC can occur, in which cytokines released during wound healing triggering secondary tumor formation in genetically predisposed cells surrounding the original SCC.
+Given that lower extremity SCCs are less aggressive but more prone to surgical complications when excised, we believe they may be good candidates for localized non-surgical treatment.

-The aim of the proposed study is to evaluate a relatively unexplored approach to treatment of SCC on the lower extremities.
-The strategy is to directly and specifically deliver a drug to the tumor through an injection weekly for three weeks.
-For the proposed phase I clinical trial, the investigators will perform intralesional injections of a well-characterized, potent chemotherapeutic agent (5-fluorouracil) to kill topically accessible SCC cells.
-Importantly, 5-fluorouracil is currently in clinical use with a well-established safety profile.
-It is anticipated that intralesional injections of 5-fluorouracil (5FU) will enable direct and specific delivery of chemotherapy to the tumor, thereby reducing the potential for systemic toxicity.
-Further, intralesional injections of 5FU enable tumoral delivery of locally effective concentrations of 5FU using doses that are orders of magnitude below those used currently for the intravenous (IV) treatment of multiple malignancies.
+5FU is currently in clinical use with a well-established safety profile.
+It is anticipated that intralesional injections of 5FU will enable direct and specific delivery of chemotherapy to the tumor, thereby reducing the potential for systemic toxicity.
+Further, intralesional injections of-5FU enable tumoral delivery of locally effective concentrations of 5FU using doses that are orders of magnitude below those used currently for the intravenous (IV) treatment of multiple malignancies.

-In this study, a total of 30 participants will be randomly assigned into 3 groups.
-Randomization will be conducted using the University of Pittsburgh Cancer Institute (UPCI) randomizer, which is maintained by the Biostatistics Facility of UPCI (https://randomize.upci.pitt.edu/randomizer/home.seam).10 participants will serve as a control group, and will receive neither 5FU injection nor topical imiquimod.
-In another 10 participants, intralesional injections of 50mg of 5FU in 1ml aqueous injectable solution will be administered weekly for 3 weeks.
-In yet another 10 participants, intralesional 5FU will be administered as in the previous group, additionally participants will also receive three-times-weekly topical application of 5% imiquimod to the same lesion.
-At the end of week two, a 2mm punch biopsy of the lesion will be obtained for mid-point analysis, and will be stored for tissue banking and future study.
-A week after the last injection (week 4), the lesion will be surgical resected in all participants including the control group, to render the patients disease free.
+In this study, a total of 30 patients will be randomly assigned into 3 groups.
+Randomization will be conducted using the UPCI randomizer, which is maintained by the Biostatistics Facility of UPCI (https://randomize.upci.pitt.edu/randomizer/home.seam).
+Group 1: 10 patients will serve as a control group, and will receive neither 5FU injection nor topical calcipotriene.
+Group 2: 10 patients, will receive a single intralesional injection of 50mg of 5FU in 1ml aqueous injectable solution once a month for 3 months.
+Group 3: 10 patients will receive intralesional 5FU as administered in the previous group.
+They will also apply a topical application of 0.005% calcipotriene cream to the same lesion two (2) times daily for four (4) days one (1) day after each of three (3) 5FU injections.
+At the time of initial consent, a 2 mm punch biopsy of the lesion will be obtained.
+Half of biopsy will be stored for tissue banking and future study, while the other half will be sent for histological confirmation of SCC.
+A second 2 mm punch biopsy will be taken at 2 months for mid-point analysis.
+This will be stored for tissue banking and future study.
+A month after the last injection (week 12), the lesion will be surgical resected in all patients including the control group, to render the patients disease free.
 Resection is the current standard of care for these tumors.
-A part of, or all of, the resected tumor and surrounding skin will be stored for tissue banking and future studies to characterize and compare the tumor microenvironment before, during, and after therapy.
+A part of, or all of, the resected tumor and surrounding skin will be stored for tissue banking and future study.

 All lesions will be photographed and treatment response will be evaluated 4 weeks after the first 5FU injection prior to excision.